AverageInfosec/nmap_automation/README.md

 this is a list of only active IP's.
 Can be used with other tools as a list.

 outfile.xml <br/>
 this is the main output from nmap.
-This can be used with ".\parse-nmap.ps1 outfile.xml" to read just the full report without rerunning the script.
-You can also import this to a database.
+You can also import this to a database.<br/><br/><br/>

+You may wish to review the full report after having performed your scans. <br/>
+You can do this by opening powershell and cd to the directory with the required files and run:

+            .\parse-nmap.ps1 outfile.xml